Finding Social Science Data for Research : Frequently Used Data

 - U.S. Decennial Census Data 1850-2010 (100% counts for 1850, 1880, 1910-1940).

-- Current Population Survey (1962-2017).
+- Current Population Survey ( 1962-present).
 Include Annual Social and Economic Supplement, Basic Monthly, and Topical Supplements.

-- National Historical Geographic Information System [NHGIS] (1790-2010).
+- National Historical Geographic Information System [NHGIS] (1790-present).
 Broad range of historical population, economic, and housing data, in addition to providing geographical boundary files.